 You can find out more about how to book the Eurostar Ski Train in our guide to booking ski holidays by train.

 Going overnight we'd say that although the direct service is very convenient, you might want to also consider taking the direct service, take a Eurostar + Corail Lunea instead, so that you can sleep on a flat bed.
 Sure, you'll have to change station in Paris, but that isn't difficult, and you'll get a better night's sleep and arrive at a more reasonable time.
+However, this service is now only available from Paris - Briancon, which serves Montgenevre and Serre Chevalier, for example.
+It doesn't serve the same route as the Eurostar Ski Train.

 We've made a film of the direct overnight Eurostar Ski Train to show you what it's like, including interviews with skiers and snowboarders to get their views.